pedroassuncaofilho/pedroassuncaofilho.github.io/_pages/about.md

 Researcher in Multobjective Optimization

-Research project title: Optimization in manifolds.
+Research project title: Optimization in manifolds.Develop algorithms for non-convex optimization on manifolds and multiobjective algorithms
-Develop algorithms for non-convex optimization on manifolds and multiobjective algorithms Applications in [machine learning, computational geometry, game theory and telecommunications]
+Applications in [machine learning, computational geometry, game theory and telecommunications]

 ---
 Email address:
 ---